About The Southfield DDA

 - More than 190,000 square feet of medical office space is located in the district.

-- Health Alliance Plan, one of the state’s largest HMOs, has 450 employees on seven floors of Southfield’s Tower 14 Office Center.
+- Health Alliance Plan, one of the state’s largest HMOs, has more than 600 employees occupying 85 percent of Southfield’s Tower 14 Office Center.